Karan Ashley: Life and career

-Ashley was born in Odessa, Texas.
+Karan Ashley was born in Odessa, Texas.
 She is of mixed African-American and Mexican descent.
-Started her education at Lida Hooe Elementary in Dallas Texas and went on to graduate from David W. Carter High School in Dallas.
-She auditioned against thousands in a nationwide open casting call and won the role of Aisha Campbell, the second Yellow Ranger in the Fox Kids series Mighty Morphin Power Rangers, replacing the late Thuy Trang (Trini Kwan).
-Her last Power Rangers appearance was in the finale of the third season of the series.
-In 2023, Ashley will reprise the role of Aisha Campell in the Netflix special, "Mighty Morphin Power Rangers: Once & Always", which will celebrate the 30th anniversary of the Power Rangers franchise and will also mark her character's first appearance since her departure from the series in 1996.
+Ashley graduated from David W. Carter High School in Dallas, Texas.
+She had been accepted to North Texas State University, but just before the first day of her freshman year, she landed the role of Aisha Campbell, the second Yellow Ranger in the Fox Kids series Mighty Morphin Power Rangers, replacing Thuy Trang (Trini Kwan).
+Her last regular Power Rangers appearance was in the finale of the third season of the series.
+In 2023, Ashley reprised the role of Aisha Campbell in the Netflix special, Mighty Morphin Power Rangers: Once & Always, which celebrates the 30th anniversary of the Power Rangers franchise and also marks her character's first appearance since her departure from the series in 1996, with the character Minh taking over the saber tooth tiger power.

 Ashley has made guest appearances in TV shows such as Hangin' with Mr. Cooper, Kenan & Kel, and The Parkers, Taylor's Wall.
 Her first film debut as an executive producer was the independent film Devon's Ghost, alongside fellow Power Rangers alumnus Johnny Yong Bosch and director Koichi Sakamoto for Gag Order Films, Inc. While she also co-wrote Devon's Ghost, her first screenplay staple came with the film Unto Thee in 1999.
 She co-wrote the film with Gia and Tim Grace, and also starred in the movie.

 In August 2010, Ashley was invited to Power Morphicon, the second Power Rangers fan convention in Pasadena, California.
 In September 2011, Ashley joined the National Talk Radio Show "UnCensored Radio" (formerly "Unscripted Radio") as a regular co-host/producer and co-hosted the show with Co-Host Katrina Johnson and Jeffrey Emmette filmed "Uncensored Reality", a reality show tied into Uncensored Radio.

 Currently, in 2016, she stars in the web series Class Dismissed, alongside fellow "Power Rangers" alumni Nakia Burrise and Catherine Sutherland.

 In 2017, she announced that she would be starring in and producing the short film The Order and had cast many Power Rangers alumni.